Faazil/100-days-of-devops/tasks/week-03/day-18.md

 ## Task Overview

-xFusionCorp Industries is planning to host a WordPress website on their infra in Stratos Datacenter.
+xFusionCorp Industries is planning to host a WordPress website on their infra within the Stratos DC.
 They have already done infrastructure configuration—for example, on the storage server they already have a shared directory `/vaw/www/html` that is mounted on each app host under `/var/www/html` directory.
 Please perform the following steps to accomplish the task:

 - Install `httpd`,`php` and its dependencies on all app hosts.
 - Apache should serve on port `3003` within the apps.